Vyrehz/api-project/README.md

 To run the unit tests, navigate to the test project directory and run: dotnet test

+## Future Improvements
+- Use docker containerisation to host the application on a cloud platform (AWS or GCP etc)
+- Use a more secure database system such as MongoDb with encrypted ConnectionStrings
+- Generate unique API keys to allow connections to the ProductsAPI
+- Write more tests, specifically integration tests for the repositories
+- Extract some more configuration out, such as the SQL strings
+- Use github actions to add a workflow and automatically run tests on each branch push

 ## Commit History
 Whilst developing this project I have been using git to keep track of my changes, here is a link to my repository: